valydumitru01/GLESC/README.md

     ECS::Entity player = getEntity("player");
 ```

-To retrieve an entity you just need to call `getEntity("name")`.
+To retrieve an entity, you just need to call `getEntity("name")`.
 This will return the entity with that name.

 #### Components